All about naps

 Today I am writing to you from New York City and if you watched my facebook live, you probably noticed that my hotel bed wasn’t made!!!
 The reason for that was that I had just taken a nap because I’m under jet lag and everything is a little bit messed up, and naps are incredible for that.

-So, back to the question, which was: "I sleep six hours and I nap around 20 to 45 minutes.
+I received a question previously: "I sleep six hours and I nap around 20 to 45 minutes.
 Is that okay?"

 Here are my thoughts on that: Six hours is an absolute bare minimum of sleep for me.
 Less than that and it's very unlikely that you're getting enough of it.
 My question to you would be, “How do you actually feel after those six hours?
 Do you feel rested?
 Do you feel energized?”
 If you feel well, rested and energized, all is well.

 However, if you feel a little bit tired, you know it's not quite enough sleep, and then naps are obviously amazing.
-I am a huge nap advocate, but I do have to precise that I like power naps.
+I am a huge nap advocate, but I do have to be precise that I like power naps.

 Power naps are really like a short nap, not a complete sleep cycle.
 (A sleep cycle is 90 minutes)